jefferislab/nblastwwwjb/nblast_desktop.md

 ## Data

 The source data for the ``nblast`` function includes the reformatted FlyCircuit neurons processed as a dotprops (aka vector cloud) objects.
-These are accessible as a single R object of class neuronlist names ``dps``.
+These are accessible as a single R object of class neuronlist named ``dps``.

 To load the dps object into R follow these commands.